jubbp/ec6net-web/docs/training/foundation/modules/nature_of_ar.md

 - - to operate a repeater
 - - to operate a beacon

+## Providing Documentation

+The ACMA has the power to request information from ana amteur, including evidence of the qualification.

+This request may come from a Radio inspector.

 ## Change of Contact Details

 All operators must contify the Australia Communicatrion a Media Authority of an changes to your contact details.